-You are welcome to pick up soil by the cubic yard Monday - Friday 9 -4 and Saturdays in May from 9 -2.
+You are welcome to pick up soil by the cubic yard any time during our business hours -- no appointment needed.

 Please email or call us for other soil product info and pricing, or if you would like to arrange for a delivery.